newjersey/navigator.business.nj.gov/content/src/licenses/employment-agency_2.md

 - `Surety bond|surety-bond` number and premium paid receipt
 - Current registration number
 - `Registered agent|registered-agent` number
--Criminal history of the applicant, company officers, directors, or principals, if applicable
+- Criminal history of the applicant, company officers, directors, or principals, if applicable
 - Applicable fees paid

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }
-- A renewed temporary help service firm registration is valid for one year.
+- A renewed temporary help service firm registration valid for one year.
 It will be sent to your mailing address on file.